 3. Consider adding crime coverage to your BOP.

 You can further protect your business by adding coverages to your business owner’s policy (BOP.)
 One coverage that can help you is crime coverage.
-This protects you against a variety of illegal acts, for example, computer fraud and employee theft.
+This protects you against a variety of illegal acts.
 Normally you can add between $1,000 and $5,000 of coverage to your business owner’s policy.

 4. Divide up the financial responsibilities.